haikuowuya/android-shape-imageview/README.md

 If you are lazy check [this youtube video](http://youtu.be/6fCkptmwxtQ) demonstrating scrolling in the sample app

 ## References
 * [MostafaGazar/CustomShapeImageView](https://github.com/MostafaGazar/CustomShapeImageView): Used this project a basis for bitmap masks
+* [geosolutions-it/mapsforge/svg-android](https://github.com/geosolutions-it/mapsforge/tree/master/svg-android): Used and modified to create a path from a svg file

 [![Android Shape Image View on Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-android--shape--imageview-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/932)